 (8) The responsibility to adhere to the principles in this Bill of Rights and Responsibilities for Students and School Personnel, and to behave in a manner that guarantees that other students and school personnel enjoy the same rights.

-When any such holiday falls within the employment term, it shall be considered as a day of the employment term and the full-time school personnel shall receive his or her pay for same.
-When any of the above designated holidays, except a special election, falls on Saturday, the schools shall be closed on the preceding Friday; when any such falls on Sunday, the schools shall be closed on the following Monday.
+(b) When any of the above designated holidays, except a special election, falls on Saturday, the schools shall be closed on the preceding Friday.
+When any designated holiday falls on Sunday, the schools shall be closed on the following Monday.

-Special classes may be conducted on Saturdays, provided they are conducted on a voluntary basis, for pupils and by teachers and service personnel, and that such teachers and service personnel shall be remunerated in ratio to the regularly contracted pay.
+(c) Special classes may be conducted on Saturdays for pupils and by teachers and service personnel.
+Saturday classes shall be conducted on a voluntary basis and teachers and service personnel shall be remunerated in ratio to the regularly contracted pay.

-In addition to any other provisions of this chapter, the board is further authorized to provide in its annual budget for meetings, workshops, vacation time or other holidays through extended employment of personnel at the same rate of pay.
+(e) In addition to any other provisions of this chapter, the board further is authorized to provide in its annual budget for meetings, workshops, vacation time or other holidays through extended employment of personnel at the same rate of pay.

 Any teacher, principal, supervisor, service personnel or other person employed by a board of education who is subpoenaed to appear as a witness but not as a defendant in any criminal proceeding in any court of law may make such appearance without any loss of pay.
 The board shall pay to such employee the difference between the witness fee, exclusive of travel allowances, payable for such appearance by the court and the amount of salary due to the person for the time such employee is absent from his employment by reason of answering such subpoena.